Würth

-The Würth Companies of North America have been servicing and distributing to the Automotive, Industrial and Woodworking Industries for over 50 years.
-From body shops to fleet garages, Wurth USA and Würth Canada are leading suppliers of high-quality products and services for the automotive aftermarket, transportation maintenance and repair industry.
-Würth's North American Wood Division companies supply the cabinetry and woodworking professional.
-The North American Wood Division is made up of Würth Baer Supply, Würth Louis and Company, Würth Wood Group, Dakota Premium Hardwoods, and McFadden's Hardwoods and Hardware.
-Würth Industry of North America specializes in the creation and management of vendor managed inventory programs for industrial production.
-With 420,000 line items available, Würth Industry of North America is one of the most complete C parts supplier in the industry.
-In 2023, Würth will be offering select products in North America's largest retail stores.

 Würth was founded in 1945 by Adolf Würth in Künzelsau, Germany.
-The company has been run by his son Reinhold Würth since 1954.
+The company is family owned and has been run by his son Reinhold Würth since 1954.

 History

-Würth was founded by Adolf Würth (1909–1954), established for the purpose of selling screws in 1945 in Künzelsau (hence the company logo, which consists of the family name and a W of two screw heads with cylindrical and round heads).
+Würth was founded by Adolf Würth (1909–1954), for the purpose of selling screws in 1945 in Künzelsau (hence the company logo, which consists of the family name and a W of two screw heads with cylindrical and round heads).
 After the death of Adolf Würth, his son Reinhold Würth took over in 1954 at the age of 19 with his mother Alma Würth, making it a two-person company.

-Since then, the company has become the world's leading retail group with the main business share in the distribution of fasteners and tools with approximately 125,000 different products in these lines.
-Its more than 3,9 million customers include companies from the construction industry, wood and metal crafting, automotive companies, and, increasingly, industrial customers.
+Since then, the company has been active in the distribution of fasteners and tools with over 100,000 different products in these lines.
+Its more than 3.9 million customers include companies from the construction industry, wood and metal crafting, automotive companies, and, increasingly, industrial customers.

 Today the Würth Group operates worldwide and employs over 81,000 people, making it one of the largest non-listed companies in Germany.
 The German newspaper Die Welt listed it as 91 on its list of top 500 companies.

 On 1 January 1994, Reinhold Würth withdrew from management and took over as Chairman of the Würth Advisory Board.
 On March 1, 2006, he passed on this office to his daughter Bettina Würth and became Chairman of the Supervisory Board of the Würth Group.

 On 27 October 2006, after five years of research, the group opened a production plant in Schwäbisch Hall for new types of solar cells using copper, indium, and selenium instead of silicon.

+Reinhold Würth advised his approximately 25,000 employees in Germany not to vote for the right-wing extremist AfD in 2024.
+In a five-page letter, the then 88-year-old noted that not everything was going well in the current Scholz government, but that the AfD wanted to abolish the party state.

 Unlike other trading companies, Würth spends much on research and development.
 It set a record in 2007 with more than 60 patents.